HiveMQ Installation on Cloud Service Providers

 The Amazon virtual private cloud on which the security group is created.

-• After you enter the basic details, select Create security group:
+• After you enter the basic details, select Create security group.

-AWS Add Security Group Rules
+AWS Security Group

 Table 1.
 Inbound rules example